lwjohnst86/nfs484-1484-tutorials/tutorial5/notes.md

           each other, enough to hopefully be able to work with anyone in this room.
         - I will be forming the groups for the final assignment (depending on attendance)...
 It will be random (using cards [^cards]).
-This is how it is often like in the "real" world so you have to learn to work without each other's strengths and weaknesses, learning to delegate tasks.
+This is how it is often like in the "real" world so you have to learn to work with each other's strengths and weaknesses, learning to delegate tasks.
         - The groups will be approximately the same size as how we do it in the tutorial...
 One MSc to 3 or 4 MPH students.
 To